obaker1/hungryhelpers/README.md

 		- Testing:
 			1. To view dashboard, after cloning repo, navigate to the folder the project is saved in on your local machine
 			2. Open index.html in your browser of choice
-			3. Navigation will be possible to other pages, pages currently contain placeholder content
+			3. Navigation will be possible to other pages by clicking on them, pages currently contain placeholder content